WilliamSmith5172078/tips/README.md

 Added new feature for better user experience - v3.5.3 Fixed typo in documentation - build 386
 Updated README with new instructions - v8.5.0
+Added new feature for better user experience - 914